 With childhood obesity becoming a growing health concern, many parents find themselves in search of toys that will encourage their children to become more active.
 Step 2 makes many outdoor toys for children that promote physical activity, including:

-- Play Up Teeter Totter received great reviews from consumers who noted that they loved the idea that the toy was suitable indoors and out, and helped young children understand the concept of sharing and working together because you cannot teeter totter alone.
+- The Play Up Teeter Totter received great reviews from consumers who noted that they loved the idea that the toy was suitable indoors and out, and helped young children understand the concept of sharing and working together because you cannot teeter totter alone.

 - An Extreme Coaster that received a Toy of the Year award from Family Fun magazine.
 The coaster is not only fun, but encourages exercise and co-ordination skills as children climb the steps to take another ride.